zarahbaloch/LHL_SQL_Final/starting_with_questions.md

 <img width="531" alt="Screenshot 2025-03-18 at 4 40 40 AM" src="https://github.com/user-attachments/assets/56966218-83e2-470a-8ca1-227658da3028" />

+Across the top 10 countries analyzed (US, UK, India, Germany, Canada, Australia, France, Netherlands, and Italy), a clear pattern emerged in product category preferences.
+The most frequently ordered category in all these regions was "Home/Shop by Brand/YouTube," suggesting a strong influence of digital content and brand-driven shopping.
+This trend may indicate that consumers across these countries are engaging with online influencers or specific brand promotions whilst making purchasing decisions.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**
 ----------------------------------------------------------------------------------------------------